 Proud Baggies' Secretary Neil has joined the Club's Equality Advisory Group.

-Kick It Out, football’s equality and inclusion organisation, has released a film featuring players from every Premier League club which seeks to promote LGBT+ inclusion in football.
+Kick It Out, football’s equality and inclusion organisation, has released a film featuring players from every Premier League club which seeks to promote LGBTQ+ inclusion in football.

 Proud Baggies' Richie created a film on Homophobia in Football for BBC One's The One Show.